No one learns algebra in Class I, Pant will improve gradually as wicketkeeper: Saha | Sports-Games

 ''Anyone can go through a bad phase.
 A professional player always accepts the highs and lows, be it with form or criticism,'' the 36-year-old said.

-He said the series win was ''no less than a World Cup triumph'' because of the way the team bounced back from 36 all out in Adelaide and an considering the inexperience of many players.
+He said the series win was ''no less than a World Cup triumph'' because of the way the team bounced back from 36 all out in Adelaide despite injuries to key players.

 ''It was about instilling self-belief and going session by session.
 The series win last time also played in our minds,'' Saha said.